Conservation and Mitigation Banking

 avocets (birds) wading

-A conservation or mitigation bank is privately or publicly owned land managed for its natural resource values.
-In exchange for permanently protecting, managing, and monitoring the land, the bank sponsor is allowed to sell or transfer habitat credits to permitees who need to satisfy legal requirements and compensate for the environmental impacts of developmental projects.
+A conservation or mitigation bank is permanently protected land that is conserved and managed for its natural resource values.
+In exchange for permanently protecting, managing, and monitoring the land, the bank sponsor may sell or transfer aquatic resources and/or species/habitat credits to permittees/project proponents that need to meet compensatory requirements for the environmental impacts of projects.
+Use of mitigation bank credits must occur in advance of project impacts when the compensation cannot be achieved at the project site or would not be as environmentally beneficial.

 A privately owned conservation or mitigation bank is a free-market enterprise that:

-• offers landowners economic incentives to protect natural resources;
+• allows landowners economic incentives to protect natural resources;

-• saves permitees time and money by providing them with the certainty of pre-approved compensation lands;
+• saves permittees/project proponents time and money by providing them with pre-approved compensation lands;

-• consolidates small, fragmented wetland mitigation projects into large contiguous sites that have much higher wildlife habitat values;
+• consolidates small, fragmented mitigation projects into large contiguous sites that may have a higher wildlife habitat value;

-A conservation bank generally protects threatened and endangered species and habitat.
-Credits are established for the specific sensitive species that occur on the site.
-Conservation banks help to consolidate small, fragmented sensitive species compensation projects into large contiguous preserves which have much higher wildlife habitat values.
-Other agencies that typically participate in the regulation and approval of conservation banks are the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration-National Marine Fisheries Service.
+A conservation bank generally protects important habitat including habitat for threatened, endangered, or other special status species that exists, has been, or will be created.
+Credits are established for the specific sensitive species and habitat.
+Agencies that typically participate in the regulation and approval of conservation banks are CDFW, the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration-National Marine Fisheries Service.

 For the buyer or user of credits…

-• Cost reductions over “do it yourself” compliance (due to the economies of scale a large habitat bank generates and passes on to credit buyers/users), together with cost certainty
+• Cost reductions over per project Permittee Responsible Mitigation, due to the economies of scale, a larger habitat bank generates and passes on to credit buyers/users together with cost certainty.

-• “One stop” permit compliance including habitat protection, long-term management, maintenance, and monitoring of the mitigation
+• “One stop” permit compliance including habitat protection, long-term management, maintenance, and monitoring.

 For the ecosystem…